 How To Create 10x Content

-The key to ranking your content is to make it highly valuable.
+The key to optimize for Google RankBrain is to make your content highly valuable.
 It’s what Rand Fishkin from Moz calls 10x Content.

 “It refers to content that is 10 times better than the best result that can currently be found in the search results for a given keyword phrase or topic.
 You can learn more about How to Create 10X Content here.”